kadirhas/CarND-Catch-Run-Away-Car-UKF/README.md

 ### The Method

 The position of the target vehicle is predicted using constant curvature constant velocity model, which is used in UKF.
 Then, the predicted position is provided as the target to the hunter vehicle.
 The prediction time is depending on the distance between the hunter and the target.
 On average, the target vehicle is get caught under 4.2 seconds.
+Result can be seen below:

+![alt text][image1]

 ### Running the Code